codenotary/codenotary.io/src/pages/blog/VMware_vSphere_VM_CPU_Issues_Can_Hit_Your_VM_Performance.md

 To improve VM performance in a virtual environment, VMware admins should track the number of vCPUs on each VM and physical CPUs on the ESXi hosts, and the usage of CPUs and vCPUs can also be monitored so that both the physical host and VMs are right-sized with the right CPU resources.

-[**CNIL Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) is a software that runs within minutes in your VMware-based virtual environment and immediately starts monitoring the VM CPU slowdown indicators and tracks these metrics over time.
+[**Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) is a software that runs within minutes in your VMware-based virtual environment and immediately starts monitoring the VM CPU slowdown indicators and tracks these metrics over time.